 Initially, the Microsoft service is presented as a solution to two fundamental problems that companies must face.
 The first of these is compatibility.
 The data analysis system that it integrates has the ability to work with both traditional systems and unstructured data and various data sources.
 It is thus able to analyze data stored in systems such as customer databases (with names and addresses located in rows and columns arranged like a spreadsheet) and also with data stored in a Data Lake in parquet format.

-But it also provides greater versatility in automatically handling tasks to build a system for analyzing data.
+But it also provides greater versatility in automatically handling tasks to build a system for data analytics.
 This increased power has the direct consequence of reducing the amount of work needed by programmers, and by extension project development times (it is the first and only analysis system that has executed all TPC-H queries at petabyte scale).

 Azure Synapse achieves that projects that take several months can be completed in days, or complex database queries that take minutes or hours now take a few seconds.